simryang/rpi5-w5500/README.md

 # Build Raspberry Pi 5 Linux Kernel with W5500 Support

 ## Overview
 This guide walks you through building and customizing the Linux kernel for the Raspberry Pi 5, including support for the WIZnet W5500 Ethernet module via the WIZ850io.
 This setup uses Windows with WSL 2 as the development environment and covers kernel modifications, hardware setup, and essential debugging steps.

+The Raspberry Pi 5 introduces the RP1 I/O controller, a new custom silicon that manages all peripheral interfaces such as USB, SPI, and Ethernet.
+While powerful, RP1 enforces strict constraints for DMA memory alignment, especially for SPI transfers.
+This guide documents how to adapt the Linux kernel and WIZnet driver to meet these requirements, ensuring stable and efficient communication with the W5500 module.

+### RP1 I/O Controller and Its DMA Constraints
+#### What is RP1?

+The RP1 is the custom I/O controller chip designed by the Raspberry Pi Foundation and introduced with the Raspberry Pi 5.
+It replaces the traditional USB and peripheral management components found in earlier models.
+RP1 is responsible for managing a variety of peripherals, including:

+- USB 3.0 and 2.0 ports
+- Gigabit Ethernet
+- GPIO
+- SPI, I2C, UART
+- DMA channels for high-speed data transfers
+- Reference: Raspberry Pi 5 Hardware Overview

+#### 4-Byte Alignment Requirement from RP1 DMA

+During development, we observed that SPI transfers routed through the RP1 DMA controller impose a strict 4-byte memory alignment constraint on DMA buffers.
+If the buffers passed to the DMA engine (e.g., via SPI readbulk() or writebulk()) are not aligned to 4 bytes, the RP1 DMA either:
+- Logs an error in the kernel ring buffer
+- Or worse, causes a silent failure or system instability

+This behavior is not present on earlier models (e.g., Raspberry Pi 4) using BCM2711 I/O pathways.

+To address this, all SPI DMA buffers must be aligned to 4-byte boundaries, even if the actual data size is not a multiple of 4 bytes.

 ## Development Environment